coenm/RepoM/README.md

 ## Search

 It is possible to filter or search for repositories using the search box at the top of RepoM.
+RepoM also supports quick filters, which let you save searches, re-use tag filters, and toggle built-in filters such as favorites and active repositories.
 See the [Search](docs/search.md) for more information.

 ## Ordering and Filtering

 The order of the repositories shown in RepoM is customizable.
 The default is alphabetical on the repository name.
-Read more about ordering [here](docs/_old/Ordering.md).
+Read more in the [Ordering documentation](docs/_old/Ordering.md).

 The repositories shown in RepoM are filtered using the search box in RepoM.
 But the default set can also be configured using different presets.

 ## Global configuration

 When RepoM starts for the first time, a configuration file wil be created.
 Most of the properties can be adjusted using the UI but, at this moment, one property must be altered manually.
-Read more over [here](docs/_old/Settings.md).
+Read more in the [Settings documentation](docs/_old/Settings.md).

 ## Multi configuration